ivan-kleshnin/unredux/examples/5.todos-history/README.md

 ## Remarks

 Why we keep saying object-oriented design is a pale copy of function design?
-One of the reasons is that you can reorder middlewares getting new and predictable semantics:
+One of the reasons is that you can reorder middlewares, getting new and predictable semantics:

 ```js
 D.run(